"Claim Your Future Through Artistry"

-Join our Newsletter to receive the latest up to date information about BalletCNJ!
+Join our Newsletter to receive the latest news about BalletCNJ!

 Thiago Castro Silva is originally from Rio de Janeiro, Brazil.
 He Began his early dance training at Boca Ballet Theater in Boca Raton, Florida, under Dan Guin, Jane Tyree and Helen Greenford.
 He continued on to study with former Ballet